hyperads/ios-sdk/README.md

 performing campaigns individually to each segment.
 Besides our advertisers and media buying department encourage the most engaged users by making higher bids for them.

-The sections below describe how to configure sending the events in your application.
+The section below describe how to configure sending the events in your application.

 * [Examples & event types](docs/_segments.md)

 ### Adapters for integration with popular Networks

 HyperADX provides MoPub and AdMob adapters for iOS applications.
-Publishers using MoPub and AdMob to mediate ad networks for their iOS apps can now take advantage of serving Hypeadx's native (MoPub only), interstitia and banner ads through MoPub's and AdMob's mediation solutions.
+Publishers using MoPub and AdMob to mediate ad networks for their iOS apps can now take advantage of serving Hypeadx's native (MoPub only), interstitial and banner ads through MoPub's and AdMob's mediation solutions.

 The sections below will let you know how to add the network adapter.